carlobaldassi/ArgParse.jl/doc/argparse.rst

 when short option groups are being parsed.
 For example, if the option in question is ``-x``, then both ``-y -x=-2 4 -y`` and ``-yx-2 4 -y`` will parse ``"-2"`` and ``"4"`` as the arguments of ``-x``.

-Finally, since expressions may be evaluated during parsing, note that there is no safeguard against passing things like ``run(`rm -fr ~`)`` and seeing your data evaporate (don't try that!).
-Be careful.
+Finally, note that with the `eval_arg` setting expressions are evaluated during parsing, which means that there is no safeguard against passing things like ``run(`rm -fr someimportantthing`)`` and seeing your data evaporate (don't try that!).
+Be careful and generally try to avoid using the `eval_arg` setting.

 .. _argparse-table-styles: